History of Waipapa Taumata Rau, University of Auckland

 In its 2005 Strategic Plan, the University resolved to pursue a quality agenda and to limit student growth to an average of one percent per annum over time.
 Consequently, the University extended limits on admission from a few professional qualifications to all of its undergraduate degrees.
 In 2010, the student roll was 40,997 or 32,654 equivalent full-time students (EFTS).

 From the 1990s, research became much more important in the life of the University and its academics.
 The country started to look more than ever to universities to generate new ideas and knowledge, including innovations that might be harnessed for economic development.
 The University had already founded UniServices as an organisation to commercialise research.
-In the early 2000s, it became host to four of eight limited-term national Centres of Research Excellence (CoREs) funded by the government.
+The University also hosts four of eight national Centres of Research Excellence (CoREs) funded by the government until 2028.

 University leadership

-Following Salesa’s departure to become Vice-Chancellor of AUT in March 2022, Associate Professor Jemaima Tiatia was appointed Pro Vice-Chancellor Pacific, the first Pacific woman to be named pro vice-chancellor at any university in New Zealand.
+Following Salesa’s departure to become Vice-Chancellor of AUT in March 2022, Professor Jemaima Tiatia-Siau was appointed Pro Vice-Chancellor Pacific, the first Pacific woman to be named pro vice-chancellor at any New Zealand university.

-Professor McCutcheon retired as Vice-Chancellor in early 2020.
-Professor Dawn Freshwater, the former Vice-Chancellor of the University of Western Australia, became Vice-Chancellor in March 2020, the first woman to hold the position since the University was founded.
+Professor McCutcheon retired as Vice-Chancellor in early 2020 and was succeeded in March 2020 by Professor Dawn Freshwater, the former Vice-Chancellor of the University of Western Australia.
+She was the first woman to hold the position since the University was founded.
 Professor Freshwater initially performed her duties under quarantine, then lockdown, amid the Covid-19 pandemic.

 From mid-2020, Professor Freshwater consulted with staff and students on a new Strategic Plan for the University to replace the one that expired that year.
 Taumata Teitei – Vision 2030 and Strategic Plan 2025 – was approved by Council in March 2021.
 The words Taumata Teitei refer to ‘lofty peaks’, a figurative idea of reaching high for excellence.